A Moment with Robert Pennicott, Tasmania

 Unbelievably I take my family and friends on a boat to a secluded bay and gather abalone, crayfish and fish.
 This is where the inspiration for the Tasmanian Seafood Seduction Journey came from.

-What is your favorite coastal region of Australia?
+What is your favourite coastal region of Australia?

 The South East Corner of Tasmania, however, South of Whitsundays, The Kimberly and Wilsons Promontory would be a close second.